Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 |

--  Select “File”, choose the file by “Add” and finally click the “Stream”.
+-  Select "File", choose the file by "Add" and finally click the "Stream".
 (If the startup example is RTP -> AAD -> AUDIO please select the audio file with the file name .aac (The file format must be the same as the AAC decoder setting, the default is mono, sampling rate = 8k Hz).
 If the startup example is RTP -> G711D -> AUDIO,